OpenTermsArchive/contrib-versions/AmazonPrime/Terms of Service.md

 The membership fee for Prime is stated in the Prime section of our Help pages.
 For Amazon Student fees and renewal information, see applicable terms and conditions.
 From time to time, we may offer different membership terms, and the fees for such membership may vary.
 The Prime membership fee is non-refundable except as expressly set forth in these Terms.
 Taxes may apply on either or both of the membership fee and the reduced shipping charges for Prime.

+If you sign up for your Prime membership through us and are billed by us, then the billing terms described below will apply to your membership.

 If all eligible payment methods we have on file for you are declined for payment of your membership fee, you must provide us a new eligible payment method promptly or your membership will be canceled.
 If you provide us with a new eligible payment method and are successfully charged, your new membership period will be based on the original renewal date and not the date of the successful charge.

 UNLESS YOU NOTIFY US BEFORE A CHARGE THAT YOU WANT TO CANCEL OR DO NOT WANT TO AUTO RENEW, YOU UNDERSTAND YOUR PRIME MEMBERSHIP WILL AUTOMATICALLY CONTINUE AND YOU AUTHORIZE US (WITHOUT NOTICE TO YOU, UNLESS REQUIRED BY APPLICABLE LAW) TO COLLECT THE THEN-APPLICABLE MEMBERSHIP FEE AND ANY TAXES, USING ANY ELIGIBLE PAYMENT METHOD WE HAVE ON RECORD FOR YOU.

+If you signed up for your Prime membership through a third party and are not billed directly by us, then the billing terms provided by the third party will apply to your membership.

 Promotional Trial Memberships